sergivalverde/SLF/README.md

 Please check the Requirements tab before installing it.

-Please browse the method webpage for more information (http://dixie.udg.edu/slfToolbox).
+Please browse the SALEM webpage for more information (http://eia.udg.edu/salem/slfToolbox).

 ## Installation as a SPM library